neovim-idea/neovim-idea/README.md

 ```
 </details>

-If you're not happy/satisfied with the options above, feel free to extend/override them like so
+If you're not happy/satisfied with the options above, feel free to extend/override the table like so

 ```lua
 -- ~/.config/nvim/lua/option-overrides.lua